KaKuiTsang/SliderTabBar/README.md

 # SliderTabBar
-A prototype of custom tab bar
+A prototype of custom tab bar using SwiftUI with techniques of mask + matchedGeometryEffect

 ## Demo1
 # ![](demo1.gif)